salesforce/akita/README.md

+# THE LIBRARY IS NOT MAINTAINED ANYMORE - DON'T USE IT

+## Elf, a newer state management solution, has been published.
+We recommend [checking it out](https://ngneat.github.io/elf/) 🚀

 ![Akita](https://s8.postimg.cc/d4m3fc9tx/image.png)

 > A Reactive State Management Tailored-Made for JS Applications

-## Elf, a newer state management solution, has been published.
-We recommend [checking it out](https://ngneat.github.io/elf/) 🚀